Battle of the Bismarck Sea: Allied tactics

-In order for bombers to conduct skip or mast-height bombing, the target ship's antiaircraft artillery would first have to be neutralized by strafing runs.
+For bombers to conduct skip or mast-height bombing, the target ship's antiaircraft artillery would first have to be neutralized by strafing runs.
 For the latter task, Major Paul I. "Pappy" Gunn and his men at the 81st Depot Repair Squadron in Townsville, Queensland, modified some USAAF Douglas A-20 Havoc light bombers by installing four .50 in machine guns in their noses in September 1942.
 Two 450 usgal fuel tanks were added, giving the aircraft more range.
-An attempt was then made in December 1942 to create a longer range attack aircraft by doing the same thing to a B-25 medium bomber to convert it to a "commerce destroyer", but this proved to be somewhat more difficult.
+An attempt was then made in December 1942 to create a longer-range attack aircraft by doing the same thing to a B-25 medium bomber to convert it to a "commerce destroyer", but this proved to be somewhat more difficult.
 The resulting aircraft was nose-heavy despite added lead ballast in the tail, and the vibrations caused by firing the machine guns were enough to make rivets pop out of the skin of the aircraft.
-The tail guns and belly turrets were removed, the latter being of little use if the aircraft was flying low.
+The tail guns and belly turrets were removed, the latter being of little use if the aircraft were flying low.
 The new tactic of having the B-25 strafe ships would be tried in this battle.

 The Fifth Air Force had two heavy bomber groups.
 The 43rd Bombardment Group was equipped with about 55 Boeing B-17 Flying Fortresses.
-Most of these had seen hard war service over the previous six months and the availability rate was low.
-The recently arrived 90th Bombardment Group was equipped with Consolidated B-24 Liberators, but they too had maintenance problems.
-There were two medium groups: the 38th Bombardment Group, equipped with B-25 Mitchells, and the 22nd Bombardment Group, equipped with Martin B-26 Marauders, but two of the former's four squadrons had been diverted to the South Pacific Area, and the latter had taken so many losses that it had been withdrawn to Australia to be rebuilt.
+Most of these had seen hard war service over the previous six months, and their availability rate was low.
+The recently arrived 90th Bombardment Group was equipped with Consolidated B-24 Liberators, but they, too, had maintenance problems.
+Of the two medium groups, the 38th Bombardment Group was equipped with B-25 Mitchells, and the 22nd Bombardment Group was equipped with Martin B-26 Marauders, but two of the former's four squadrons had been diverted to the South Pacific Area, and the latter had taken so many losses that it had been withdrawn to Australia to be rebuilt.

-There was also a light group, the 3rd Attack Group, equipped with a mixture of Douglas A-20 Havocs and B-25 Mitchells.
-This group was not just short of aircraft; it was critically short of aircrew as well.
-To make up the numbers the USAAF turned to the RAAF for help.
+Also, a light group, the 3rd Attack Group, was equipped with a mix of Douglas A-20 Havocs and B-25 Mitchells.
+This group not only was short of aircraft, but also was critically short of aircrew, as well.
+To make up the numbers, the USAAF turned to the RAAF for help.
 Australian aircrew were assigned to most of the group's aircraft, serving in every role except aircraft commander.
-In addition to the RAAF aircrew with the USAAF squadrons, there were RAAF units in the Port Moresby area.
+In addition to the RAAF aircrew with the USAAF squadrons, RAAF units were in the Port Moresby area.
 No. 30 Squadron RAAF, which had arrived in Port Moresby in September 1942, was equipped with the Bristol Beaufighter.
-Both the aircraft and the squadron proved adept at low level attacks.
-Also in the Port Moresby area were the 35th and 49th Fighter Groups, both equipped with Bell P-39, Curtiss P-40 Warhawk and Lockheed P-38 Lightning fighters, but only the last were suitable for long range escort missions.
+Both the aircraft and the squadron proved adept at low-level attacks.
+Also in the Port Moresby area, the 35th and 49th Fighter Groups were both equipped with Bell P-39, Curtiss P-40 Warhawk, and Lockheed P-38 Lightning fighters, but only the last were suitable for long-range escort missions.